 - Educating patients and their families about their medical condition and acting as a resource when they have any questions.

-- Monitoring treatments plans and patient progress to ensure care is effective
+- Monitoring treatment plans and patient progress to ensure care is effective

 - Assisting patients with navigating the healthcare system